rospix/rospix/README.md

   defaults:
     exposure: 1.0             # [seconds]
 ```
-Images for creating artifitial radiation background are located in the **dummy** subfolder.
+Images for creating artificial radiation background are located in the **dummy** subfolder.
 If anyone should provide their own additional images, copy them there and adjust **n_images** accordingly.

 # Prerequsities